Aeastr/NotchMyProblem/README.md

 ### Available Modes

 - **`.auto`**
-  Applies recommended defaults based on the actual cutout size:
+  Applies recommended defaults based on the actual cutout size
-  - Cutout padding = `cutoutWidth / 8`
-  - Content padding = `cutoutWidth / 4`
-  - Vertical padding = `cutoutHeight × 0.05`

 - **`.none`**
   No extra padding; your views will hug the safe-area edges exactly.